 Here’s what doing like the sea does means to me:

 And do what’s right even when you don’t feel like it.

-I realise now that I let my feelings colour every experience of life.
+I realize now that I let my feelings color every experience of life.
 I’ve had a pretty stable and serene life for the most part, but my emotions have always been a rollercoaster.
-No tragedy ever occurred to make me unhappy and worried, I just wake up with the same blessed life, and find something to worry about.
-I go from positive and grateful to negative and irritable for no reason ,and it’s all because I give too much attention to my feelings.
+No tragedy ever occurred to make me unhappy and worried, I just wake up with the same blessed life and find something to worry about.
+I go from positive and grateful to negative and irritable for no reason and it’s all because I give too much attention to my feelings.

 Control your feelings, don’t let them control you.